Azure/ADX-in-a-Day-Lab2/README.md

 [bin() - Azure Data Explorer | Microsoft Docs](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/binfunction)

 Hint 1: Remember to include a ";" at the end of your let statement.
+Hint 2: Call the variable after declaring it to see its results.

 ---
 #### Task 2: Use the search operator 🎓